The comprehensive guide to under eye filler

 Under eye fillers are actually a surprisingly simple treatment.
 While having needles near your eyes may sound (and feel concerning), when done by a trained professional under eye fillers are comfortable and quick.
 After the treatment you can back to almost all normal activity immediately, with only some limitations like avoiding alcohol and intense exercise.

 Does under eye filler hurt?
+Are they painful?

 While pain will always be a different experience from person to person, under eye fillers have surprisingly little discomfort.
 This is on the condition that they are performed gently, and with the appropriate use of anaesthetic.
 To minimise discomfort from under eye fillers, topical and injectable anaesthetic can be used.
 Most fillers also come pre-mixed with anaesthetic, further reducing and discomfort during the procedure.